radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-2-0.md

 - [API-2170]: Introduced a new Connector SDK to support integration with data sources that don't include an out-of-the-box template.
 - [API-3091]: Improvement so Radiant Logic license keys can be updated in self-managed deployments without needing to restart the service.
 - [API-3123]: Updated templates for creating Entra ID data Sources.
-Old graphapi (deprecated) template was removed and mgraph was renamed to Microsoft Entra ID.
+Old graphapi (deprecated) template was removed and the mgraph template was renamed to Microsoft Entra ID.
 - [API-3153]: Updated the attribute creation validation to compare the new attribute names against existing ones case-insensitively.
 Example: sn and SN are treated as the same; if SN already exists, creating sn is not allowed.
 - [API-3174]: Added a loading spinner that displays until the cloning of a data source completes in Data Catalog > Data Sources.
 - [API-3209]: Removed the “stop/start” and “server control panel” buttons on the Classic Control Panel since those are not needed for SaaS and/or self-managed environments.